compose-spec/compose-spec/05-services.md

 - `com.docker.compose.project` set on all resources created by Compose to the user project name
 - `com.docker.compose.service` set on service containers with service name as defined in the Compose file

 The `com.docker.compose` label prefix is reserved.
-Specifying labels with this prefix in the Compose file must result in a runtime error.
+Specifying labels with this prefix in the Compose file results in a runtime error.

 ### links